 - The Precious, Precious Car: Bitchface's Mercedes.

-- Running Gag: In-universe, Martin always jokingly compliments Jackie's cooking by calling it "a lovely bit of squirrel" (which no one else seems to find all that funny).
+- In-universe, Martin always jokingly compliments Jackie's cooking by calling it "a lovely bit of squirrel" (which no one else seems to find all that funny).

 - Sitcom Arch-Nemesis: A very passive-aggressive variation between Jackie and "Bitchface".

-- Trademark Favorite Food: Martin has a fondness for ketchup
+- Trademark Favorite Food: Martin has a fondness for ketchup.
+Jonny eats whipped cream straight from the can.

 - Walking Shirtless Scene: Martin is a Fan Disservice variation on the trope.